kmgowda/SBK/driver-file/README.md

 The End to End Latency Performance benchmarking is not supported.

 ## File write Benchmarking with SBK and FIO
-The FIO (Flexible I/O tester) supports multiple files writing at a time. where as SBK uses single file for write/read operation.
+The FIO (Flexible I/O tester) supports multiple files writing at a time. whereas SBK uses single file for write/read operation.
 Both FIO And SBK can be used with Write operations with buffering and writes can be with in sync (Sync to file system).

 An Example SBK command for file write with sync (flush) enabled is as follows